endymion/BeachAnalytics/site/_posts/2020-05-07-south-florida-covid19-outlook.html.md

   </div>
   <div class="headline">
     <div class="meta">
-      There were more than twice as many new confirmed infections in the last week in Miami Beach as there were the week before.
+      In Miami Beach, we successfully flattened the curve.
+But the virus is still simmering.
+We still have a lot more new confirmed cases in the last week than the week before.
     </div>
   </div>
 </div>